Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 Ensures Compliance

 APIs are a critical component in many applications that must comply with data protection laws and industry standards, such as GDPR, HIPAA, PCI DSS, and CCPA.
 Regular API security testing helps ensure that the application adheres to these regulations by identifying and mitigating security risks.
-Staying compliant avoids costly fines, legal challenges, and the potential loss of customer trust due to non-compliance incidents.
+Maintaining compliance helps prevent expensive fines, legal issues, and the risk of losing customer trust from incidents of non-compliance.

 Reduces Downtime and Operational Disruptions

-Security incidents can cause significant operational disruptions, including server crashes, application downtime, and loss of data integrity.
-These issues can lead to lost revenue, increased recovery costs, and reputational damage.
-Regular API security testing allows organizations to detect and fix vulnerabilities early, reducing the likelihood of a security breach that could disrupt operations, thereby ensuring business continuity and minimizing financial losses.
+Security incidents may result in severe operational disruptions like server crashes, application downtime, and loss of data integrity.
+Such issues lead to lost revenue, increased recovery costs, and reputational damage.
+Regular API scanning allows for the early detection and correction of flaws, thereby minimizing the chances of a breach that might freeze operations and, therefore, ensure business continuity and reduce economic losses.

 Types of API Security Testing